DMacMakes/dmdocs/content/en/torrens/ise102/week10b/index.md

 ### Method 1: counting.

-1. Declare a variable to store the frames since last move.
-Do it _before the loop_.
+1. Declare a constant for the number of frames we wait to move.
+2. Declare a variable to count down, then copy the constant value (we just made one) into it.
+This has to be declared outside the loop or it'll be reset every iteration.
-2. Count up by 1 each frame.
+3. Count down by 1 each frame, assuming it hasn't hit zero.
-3. Move when it reaches 15.
+4. Move the snake according to its speed when the countdown reaches 0
-4. Set it back to zero.
+5. Set it back to the value in our frames-to-wait constant.
-5. Goto _2._
+6. Goto instruction _2_.

 ### Method 2: our old friend modulus **`%`**